2009 Audi Q5

 the roomy cabin and cargo area confirm its utility even before you load it with

-SUVs in this class, the GLK's steering can feel light for a vehicle of its size and height.
+people and stuff.
+Like other SUVs in this class, the GLK's steering can feel light for a vehicle of its size and height.
 It's pricey, for sure, not compared to the other Germans but to economy-brand sport-utes in the same size class.
 Of all these vehicles, only the GLK is offered in rear-drive form, which cuts the price but could also affect resale value, depending on your geography and weather.
 And even with an extra gear in the transmission, the GLK gets the worst fuel economy in this select group.

 Our Bottom Line?
 The smaller, nimbler 2010 Mercedes-Benz GLK sport-ute

-has come to America at just the right time for
+has come to America at just the right time for Mercedes; where's our diesel

 version?